How to Use Open Source Code in Proprietary Software

 Using Open Source Code in Proprietary Software

 In fact, many development teams use open source projects as building blocks for proprietary software.
 In fact, a 2018 report found that 96% of applications have open source components.
-And the average percentage of open source codebases in applications grew from 36% in 2017 to 57% in 2018.
+And the average percentage of codebases that are open source in applications grew from 36% in 2017 to 57% in 2018.

 There are some significant pros to using open source code in proprietary software development.